 So, what happened the No. 1 overall NFL Draft pick?

 The 1974 season was the first time in nearly a decade the Cowboys missed the playoffs, making it 17 of 18 seasons from 1966 to 1983, including five trips to the Super Bowl and two wins.
 They finished third in the NFC East division standings that season.

 NFL Network's Steve Sabol recalled that the last he heard, Longley was selling carpet out of his van in Marfa, Texas.

 Clint Longley vs Roger Staubach

-His career didn’t go far from there, playing in a total of nine games in three seasons before a few stops with teams in the Canadian Football League and then disappearing out of the spot light forever, just to be remembered for his Thanksgiving Day heroics.
+His National Football League career didn't go far from there, playing in a total of nine games in three seasons before a few stops with teams in the Canadian Football League's Toronto Argonauts and then disappearing out of the spot light forever, just to be remembered for his Thanksgiving Day heroics.

 MORE: Quincy Carter Once Had It All.
 What Happened to Him?

 Get the biggest and best sports news sent directly to your inbox.